Noob-Developer-Real/Noob-Developer-Real/README.md

 <table>
   <tr>
     <td>

-gu## 👋 About Me
+## 👋 About Me

-Backend-focused Computer Science Engineering student with a strong interest in
-building reliable, maintainable systems and understanding production-grade software.
+Backend-focused Computer Science Engineering student with a strong interest in  building reliable, maintainable systems and understanding production-grade software.

 ```
   {